 The things you need to do

 Our goals in life may change, but when the things you want five years ago is still the same today, and you’re not any closer to achieving them, then you’ve basically wasted five years of your life procrastinating on your dreams.

 You’ve been taking the easy road by letting circumstances dictate your actions.
-You’ve been drifting through life hoping that everything will one day fall into place.
+You have been drifting through life hoping that everything will one day fall into place.

 You’ve allowed yourself to get distracted by new, unchallenging, but less meaningful goals because you dreaded the difficulties you’ll face if you stay committed to your dreams.

 My friend could have declined the job offer and continued with the business planning that he already started.
 Furthermore, he could have bought a rental property instead of a house, and just learned to bear living with his parents for a few more years.

 These are hard and uncomfortable choices that are riddled with fear and self-doubt but realize that nothing worth having will ever come easy.

 To reach your goals – you must sacrifice things that others can’t, go the extra mile where others don’t, and exert effort that others won’t.